-Architect VS Designer
+Architect versus Designer

 A common point of confusion or a common question that arises during the search for an architect for your project is ‘what is the difference between an architect and an architectural / building designer?’
 Whilst these roles can present themselves very similarly on first appearances, it is important to understand the differences before making your selection